Nina is a Partner with Fogler, Rubinoff LLP where she practices corporate commercial litigation.

-Within her practice area, Nina has acted as counsel in matters involving shareholders' rights and remedies and has worked extensively on litigation matters involving issues related to the Ontario Business Corporations Act and the Canada Business Corporations Act.
-Nina has also acted as counsel in wrongful dismissal litigation, real estate litigation, accountants' negligence claims and estate litigation.
-Nina also has experience in Health Law and has acted for members of the medical profession.
+She has appeared before all levels of Court in Ontario and has acted as counsel in matters involving shareholders’ rights and remedies including authoring the paper “Using the Oppression Remedy to Resolve Family Business Disputes” published in the Annual Review of Civil Litigation, and has worked extensively on litigation matters involving issues related to the Ontario Business Corporations Act and the Canada Business Corporations Act.
+Nina has also acted as counsel in, real estate litigation, and accountants’ negligence claims.

-Nina is actively involved in volunteer work and is currently the Chair of Villa Charities, a not-for-profit organization.
-Nina has been involved with Villa Charities since 1989.
+Nina is an active volunteer in her community and is the past Chair of Villa Charities, a not-for-profit organization which she has been involved with since 1989, and sits on their Foundation Board.
+She is also the Vice-Chair of the St. Michael’s College School Board of Directors.
 In addition to her volunteer work, Nina is also involved in a variety of pro bono legal work, including acting as a supervisor of the University of Toronto Moots.
-Nina is actively involved in the firm's mentoring program and is currently a member of Fogler Rubinoff's Executive Committee.
+Nina is actively involved in the firm’s mentoring program, a past member of Foglers Executive Committee and a mother of two boys.

 2010, Lead Counsel, Aquafor Beech Limited v Calder Engineering Ltd., et al. This case dealt with the duty of fiduciaries when departing a company to commence a business in the same industry.